meilisearch/documentation/learn/advanced/snapshots_vs_dumps.md

 Meilisearch has two ways to backup its data: `snapshots` and `dumps`.

-### Snapshots
+## Snapshots

-**Snapshots** make it possible to schedule the creation of hard copies of your database.
+Snapshots make it possible to schedule the creation of hard copies of your database.
+These copies are bound to a specific Meilisearch version.

-This feature is **intended mainly as a safeguard**: ensuring that if some failure occurs, you're able to relaunch your database quickly and efficiently from a snapshot.
+This feature is **intended mainly as a safeguard**: if a failure occurs, you're able to relaunch your database quickly and efficiently.

-The documents in a snapshot are already "indexed" and ready to go, greatly increasing import speed.
-However, as a result, **snapshots are not compatible between different versions of Meilisearch**.
+The documents in a snapshot are already indexed and ready to go, greatly increasing import speed.
+However, **snapshots are not compatible between different versions of Meilisearch**.

-### Dumps
+## Dumps

-**Dumps**, on the other hand, export Meilisearch data in a way that is not bound to a specific Meilisearch version.
+Dumps export Meilisearch data in a way that is not bound to a specific Meilisearch version.
+This means **dumps are ideal for migrating your data when you upgrade Meilisearch.**

-As a result, importing a dump requires Meilisearch to re-index all of your documents.
-This process requires an amount of time and memory corresponding to the size of the database (the number of documents, their size, and the complexity of any index settings).
+**Importing a dump requires Meilisearch to re-index all your documents.** This process requires a significant amount of time and memory corresponding to the size of the database.

 ::: note
 We do not recommend using dumps from a new Meilisearch version to import an older version.